EESSI/docs/docs/adding_software/opening_pr.md

 6) Go to the [GitHub web interface](https://github.com/EESSI/software-layer) to open your pull request, or use the helpful link that should show up in the output of the `git push` command.

-   **Make sure you target the correct branch**: the one that corresponds to the version of EESSI you want to add software to (like `2023.06-software.eessi.io`).
+   **Make sure you target the `main` branch.**

    If all goes well, one or more bots :robot: should almost instantly create a comment in your pull request with an overview of how it is configured - you will need this information when providing build instructions.

 ### Rebuilding software {: #rebuilding_software }
-We typically do not rebuild software, since (strictly speaking) this breaks reproducibility for anyone using the software.
+We typically do not rebuild software, since (strictly speaking) this breaks reproducibility for anyone using it.
 However, there are certain situations in which it is difficult or impossible to avoid.

-To do a rebuild, you add the software you want to rebuild to a dedicated easystack file in the `rebuilds` directory.
+To do a rebuild, you add the software you want to rebuild to a dedicated easystack file in the `rebuilds` subdirectory inside each version's directory.
 Use the following naming convention: `YYYYMMDD-eb-<EB_VERSION>-<APPLICATION_NAME>-<APPLICATION_VERSION>-<SHORT_DESCRIPTION>.yml`, where `YYYYMMDD` is the opening date of your PR.
-E.g. `2024.05.06-eb-4.9.1-CUDA-12.1.1-ship-full-runtime.yml` was added in a PR on the 6th of May 2024 and used to rebuild CUDA-12.1.1 using EasyBuild 4.9.1 to resolve an issue with some runtime libraries missing from the initial CUDA 12.1.1 installation.
+E.g. `20240506-eb-4.9.1-CUDA-12.1.1-ship-full-runtime.yml` was added in a PR on the 6th of May 2024 and used to rebuild CUDA-12.1.1 using EasyBuild 4.9.1 to resolve an issue with some runtime libraries missing from the initial CUDA 12.1.1 installation.

 At the top of your easystack file, please use comments to include a short description, and make sure to include any relevant links to related issues (e.g. from the GitHub repositories of EESSI, EasyBuild, or the software you are rebuilding).

-As an example, consider the full easystack file (`2024.05.06-eb-4.9.1-CUDA-12.1.1-ship-full-runtime.yml`) used for the aforementioned CUDA rebuild:
+As an example, consider the full easystack file (`20240506-eb-4.9.1-CUDA-12.1.1-ship-full-runtime.yml`) used for the aforementioned CUDA rebuild:

 ```yaml
 # 2024.05.06